 NPLEX Examinations are case-based.
 This means that the examinations are comprised of clinical summaries followed by several questions pertaining to the patient’s case.
 On the Part I – Biomedical Science Examination, the clinical summary is very brief.
 On the Part II – Clinical Science Examinations, the clinical summary is more extensive.
 Items on the Part I – Biomedical Science Examination do not require clinical training, as all relate to the biomedical basis for the patient’s condition, not diagnosis or treatment.
 Items on the examinations are all in a multiple-choice, single-answer format (i.e., the “stem” asks a question and there are four response alternatives, only one of which is keyed as the correct answer).

 Part I – Biomedical Science Examination

 The Part I – Biomedical Science Examination (BSE) is an integrated examination that consists of 200 items which cover the topics of anatomy, physiology, biochemistry & genetics, microbiology & immunology, and pathology.
-The examination is administered in two sessions (morning and afternoon) of 2½ hours each.
+The examination is administered in 2 sessions (morning and afternoon) of 2½ hours each.

 Part II – Core Clinical Science Examination